 You know what happens to eggs microwaved in their shells right?
 Well, a similar thing happens to raw eggs in the freezer; the shells crack as the egg expands (albeit with a less dramatic explosion).
 If you’re freezing raw eggs, take them out of their shells first.
 If you’re freezing cooked eggs think twice!
 Boiled eggs, omelettes and the like will come out with a rubbery texture.

 Hard cheese and butter are both fine in the freezer.
 Cheese may go a little crumbly, but it’ll still taste amazing grated over your pasta or in your cheese and cucumber sandwiches.
 Soft cheeses on the other hand, like cream cheese and cottage cheese, as well as cream and yoghurt will come out of the freezer with a watery texture – not ideal.

 Most salad vegetables have lots of water in them which makes them delicious and refreshing in summer salads and garnishes, but pretty terrible for freezing.
-Celery, cucumber, lettuce and radishes all turn soft and mushy when frozen.
-Tomatoes too loose their firmness, but work fine cooked so frozen tomatoes can still be incorporated into a whole host of dishes.
+Celery, cucumber, lettuce, and radishes all turn soft and mushy when frozen.
+Tomatoes too lose their firmness but work fine cooked so frozen tomatoes can still be incorporated into a whole host of dishes.

 Freeze!
 3 Top Tips for Freezing Food

 - Never freeze food twice.
 Freezing breaks down cells making defrosted food more susceptible to bacteria.
 So refreezing isn’t a good idea for food’s hygiene or taste.